Existence of solutions for deterministic bilevel games under a general Bayesian approach: Preliminaries and model formulation

 Formally, a bilevel game is posed as follows.
-In the upper-level, there is a finite set $\mathfrak{I}$ of players, usually known as the leaders, interacting in a non-cooperative game.
-Each leader $i\in \mathfrak{I}$ has a decision variable $x_i \in X_i\subset \R^{d_i}$, where $X_i$ denotes his or her constraints set, and a cost function $\theta_i$ that he or she wishes to minimize.
+In the upper level, there is a finite set $\mathfrak{I}$ of players, usually known as the leaders, interacting in a non-cooperative Generalized Nash Equilibrium Problem (GNEP for short, see, e.g., \cite{facchinei2010generalized}).
+A GNEP, is an equilibrium problem where the feasible strategies of each player might depend on the strategies of the other players.
+Thus, each leader $i\in \mathfrak{I}$ has a decision variable $x_i \in K_i(x_{-i}) \subset X_i\subset \R^{d_i}$ and a function $\theta_i$ that he or she wishes to minimize, where we use the usual notation $x_{-i}\in X_{-i} = \prod_{j\in\mathfrak{I}\setminus\{i\}}X_j$, to denote the other players' strategy.

-Given a leaders' decision vector $x\in \R^d$, where $d=\sum_{i\in \mathfrak{I}} d_i$, the lower-level is represented by a set-valued map $S:X=\prod_{i\in\mathfrak{I}}X_i\tto Y\subset \R^p$ and a decision variable $y\in S(x)$.
+Given a leaders' decision vector $x\in X=\prod_{i\in\mathfrak{I}}X_i\subset \R^d$, the lower-level is represented by a set-valued map $S:X\tto Y\subset \R^p$ and a decision variable $y\in S(x)$.
 This decision variable $y$ is chosen by a finite set of independent agents, called the followers, who react to the leaders' decision vector $x$.
-The set $S(x)$ represents the solution set or approximate solution set of the followers' problem which can be given by a parametric optimization problem \cite{bank1982non}, a parametric game \cite{aussel2019towards}, a parametric variational inequality \cite{mansour2008quasimonotone}, etc.
+The set $S(x)$ represents the solution set (or approximate solution set) of the followers' problem which can be given by a parametric optimization problem \cite{bank1982non}, a parametric game \cite{aussel2019towards}, a parametric variational inequality \cite{mansour2008quasimonotone}, etc.

 We will call $S$ the \emph{reaction map}, and it will play a central role in our analysis.
-By replacing $X$ by $X\cap\dom(S)$, one can always assume that the solution map $S$ has nonempty values over $X$.
 We refer to $Y$ as the \emph{ambient space}, and if it is not explicitly defined, one simply takes $Y = \cco(S(X))$.
 In general, we will assume $Y$ to be compact.
+Finally, each leader aims to solve the following problem: